 Every hiring manager receives tons of resumes every week.
 Guess what happens to most of them?
 They get shoved into a pile on the desk and never reviewed again.

+No recruiter will read every resume they get.
+One will quickly scan it for the key points and, if it doesn’t have what he’s looking for, it’ll be sent to the bin.
 So, what can you do to get noticed?
 Your goal is to pick the best option from many receptionist resume templates.
 The one that will engage him from the first lines and help you land an interview.

 A perfect receptionist resume template should go heavy on white space and use big section headings for clarity and readability.
 It should be tailored to the receptionist resume duties.
 Also, it should follow a reverse-chronological format because it helps it easier to navigate.
 And it should include the following sections: